 If you’re brand new to backpacking, or an experienced hiker looking to lighten your load and revamp your backpacking gear, you’ve come to the right place!
 I’ll lay out the basic backpacking gear items every overnight hiker should have, some packing tips and a few luxury items you might want to bring along if you can spare the weight 😉

-For the complete backpacking gear checklist, including all safety gear, small extras and even what hiking clothes to pack – be sure to download the Backpacking Gear Checklist PDF Guide for free above.
+For the complete backpacking gear checklist, including all safety gear, small extras and even what hiking clothes to pack – be sure to download the Backpacking Gear Checklist for free above.
 Now onto the basics…

 Essential Backpacking Gear

 - Backpacking backpack: (Obviously!)
 Most 3-season, warm-season backpackers will want a 45-65 liter backpack with an internal frame, or no frame if you’re going ultralight.
 45 liters is a little on the small side, but if you’re buying all ultralight gear or only going backpacking in very warm weather, which calls for a more compact sleeping bag, less bulky clothes, possibly no stove or fuel, you could get away with a smaller pack.
 Be sure to also grab a pack cover, if your pack doesn’t come with one, or at least use a contractor bag to line your pack and keep your stuff dry.
 Learn more about choosing a backpacking pack here.